martavp/pypsa-in-prime/README.md

 Copy the files 'cluster.yaml' and 'snakemake_cluster' to the directory '.../pypsa-eur-sec/' in your folders in the cluster.

-Then, to run your simulations using Snakemake, you only need to write the following instruction in the command line (jobs identify the number of jobs that you want to parallelize if you send more that one job simultaneously).
+Then, to run your simulations using Snakemake, you only need to write the following instruction in the command line (jobs identify the number of jobs that you want to parallelize if you send more than one job simultaneously).

 > ./snakemake_cluster --jobs 5

 #### 6. Permission
-It is possible that you need to give execution permissions to snakemake_cluster, you can do it typing in the terminal.
+You possibly need to give execution permissions to the snakemake_cluster script.
+You can do it by the following command:

 > chmod u+x snakemake_cluster